 If you really want to obtain the true protection from this lucky charm you need to carry it with you at all times.
 Pendants, key chains, bracelets and other pieces of jewelry are perfect for this purpose.

-For this specific charm we strongly suggest you to choose the hamsa bracelet as your protective amulet.
+For this specific charm, we strongly suggest you choose the hamsa bracelet as your protective amulet.
 There are a lot of advantages on wearing a bracelet above other pieces of jewelry.

 If you are having a bad time, you can just take a look at your wrist and remember that you are protected against the bad energy.

 You can change the position of the Hamsa hand up or down depending on your culture.
 The fingers facing down are more commonly recognized in Buddhism while the fingers facing up are more popular among the Hebrew culture.